How to Reduce Chronic Inflammation Naturally: A Root-Cause, Systems-Based Approach

 Inflammation responds to total physiological load—not isolated improvements.

-How Interacting Systems Sustain Chronic Inflammation
+How Interacting Systems Sustain Systemic Inflammation

 The body does not process food, stress, sleep, movement, or environmental exposures independently.
 These inputs converge at the level of immune regulation, metabolic control, mitochondrial function, and nervous system signaling.